 6.Once more, congratulations for winning the contest!
 But the reason you were in my list of people to interview is your great Tolkien themed art.
 (Although I admit, the contest might have shifted the order that I planned a bit ) So, could you tell us something about you and art?
 Are you a professional artist, or is art just your hobby?
 When did you start doing it, and who or what influenced your style?

 I started to do art as my hobby but later I wanted to take it as my profession.
 So now I’m an art student.

 I started drawing when I was little for my own pleasure.
 When I was in university studying computer science, I began drawing portraits.
 That was the time I realized I enjoyed drawing more than anything else.
 John Howe’s illustrations influenced me a lot.
 And there’re many great artists on DA that have inspired me.7.
 How do you choose which scenes and characters to illustrate?

 Normally I choose the ones I really like.
 As you can tell, I’m recently obsessed with Thorin Oakenshield...8.What art technique is your favourite?
 Do you rather keep to the art techniques and styles you are familiar with, or do you experiment with new ones as well?

 So far, coloured pencil and water colour are my favourite.
 But I’d love to explore more techniques.

 9. Could you give us a link or thumbnail from your gallery of

-I think koalas are very cute!10.
+(I always love the songs written in Tolkien’s books and this set of illustrations was something differently from what I used to do.)10.
 What key people in your life, (on or off of dA) have been inspirations to you, or has supported you, as an artist?
 You can also tell us why, if you want.

 with Gold-Seven fav.me/d6aprnx